bravokeyl/admin-collapse-subpages/readme.txt

 <h3>Plugin in your Language</h3>
 From version 2.3 our plugin supports internationalization, which means you can have plugin in your specified language.

-It's currently available in US English ,UK Englih, Chinese, Telugu , Serbian.
+It's currently available in US English ,UK English, Chinese, Telugu , Serbian.

 <h3>Support us by Translating</h3>
 Go <a href="https://translate.wordpress.org/projects/wp-plugins/admin-collapse-subpages">here</a> and translate into your language.